 Step 11 – Pre-Dressing & Erection: Columns can be fully pre-dressed, Partially dressed, or completely undressed prior to Erection.

 Step 12 – Fireproofing & Fire protection: Fireproofed surfaces are to be defined as well as pre-action sprinkler rings and dry risers.

 Step 13 – Insulation: Insulation has bearing in nozzle projections.
 Rings and clips to support insulation are fully defined by the LLI vendor.

-Step 14 – Tolerances & Welding: Welding procedures and fabrication tolerances are reviewed and commented by the Piping Material engineer to be in compliance of Client standards and International codes.
+Step 14 – Tolerances & Welding: Welding procedures and fabrication tolerances are reviewed and commented on by the Piping Material engineer to be in compliance with Client standards and International codes.

-Step 15 – Hook ups & assemblies: Vents, drains and Instrument hook-ups are not defined at this stage of project (nor necessary in most of cases).
+Step 15 – Hookups & assemblies: Vents, drains and Instrument hook-ups are not defined at this stage of the project (nor necessary in most cases).
 Where required, agreement w/Client is to take place.

 Step 17 – Wall thickness calculation: Usually full flange rating thickness is initially considered for estimation and quantification and re-used by Stress Engineers to Novate.
 However, where Line List is complete, a second pass using these values might be needed if too conservative for evaluating certain stresses, particularly due to inference in vertical loads.

 Step 18 – Nozzle Loads – Piping Stresses: Nozzle loads are the net forces and moments exerted on equipment nozzles, that need to be within allowable limits pre/determined.
 Pipe stress analysis (thermal flexibility analysis) predicts both stresses in piping and loads on nozzles resulting from thermal gradients/transients, weights, pressure (sustained), and bolt-up strain.